CaliW/CompArchFinal_Cali_Chase/README.md

 In this case, SelectDrawDirection is a variable that stores the direction of the input that is given and causes the block to move in a specific direction

 ## Understanding the code:
-Explain each procedure and make a system diagram
+Explain each procedure and make a system diagram. (in progress)

 ## Hardships we encountered (and where we explain how to deal with them):
 Do we actually want this?
 Or do we say we addressed this in previous sections?

 ## Video Tutorials:
+(in progress)

 ## Where to find more information (additional resources we found useful):
 - [Bitmap Display](https://www.chegg.com/homework-help/questions-and-answers/mips-assembly-language-using-mars-drawing-bitmap-display-requires-first-item-data-section--q56523687)